Integrated services and consulting and community facilities use policy

 • fostering a sense of community pride, ownership and engagement.

-Integration of services can be further supported by activities such as:
+Integration of services can be further supported by:

 • participating in local networks and communities of practice